SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 2. A standardized set of attributes are replicated from Azure Active Directory to the SharePoint Online User Profile Store within Office 365.
 Unlke on-premises SharePoint, these attributes cannot be customized.
 3. A custom synchronization tool taking advantage of the new bulk update APIs.
 This tool uploads a JSON file to the Office 365 tenant and queues the import process.
 This tool can be implemented using managed code (.NET) or as a PowerShell script using the new CSOM APIs.
 4. A Line of Business (LOB) system, or any external system, which is the source of the information in the JSON file.
 This could also be a combination of data from Active Directory and any external system.
 Notice that from an API perspective, the LOB system could even be an on-premises SharePoint 2013 or 2016 farm.
-5. An out of the box server side timer job running in SharePoint online which checks for queued import requests and will perform the actual import operation based on the API calls and the information within the provided JSON file.
+5. An out-of-the-box server side timer job running in SharePoint online which checks for queued import requests and will perform the actual import operation based on the API calls and the information within the provided JSON file.
-6. Extended user profile information is available within user profiles and can be used for any out of the box or custom functionality in SharePoint online.
+6. Extended user profile information is available within user profiles and can be used for any out-of-the-box or custom functionality in SharePoint online.

 > [!NOTE]
 > The import only works for user profile properties which have **not** been set to be editable by end users.
 This is to prevent the user profile import process from overriding any information which an end user has already updated.
 Additionally, the import only allows custom properties that are not active directory core properties.
 These must be synchronized to Azure Active Directory.
 For the list of these core directory properties, see the table listed in the FAQ section below.